 • Used hindsight when determining the minimum lease payments, taking into account rent abatements applied after adoption during the year.

 Leases (continued)

 (iii) Impact on financial statements

 On transition to AASB 16, the Group recognised \$2.6 million of right-of-use asset and lease liability.
-When measuring lease liability, lease payments are discounted using the incremental borrowing rate at 1 July 2019.
-The weighted-average rate applied is 2.5%.
+When measuring lease liability, lease payments are discounted using the incremental borrowing rate.